Raghu0/Triggers_Practice/README.md

 Write a Trigger to prevent duplication of account record based on name whenever a record is inserted or updated.
 Write a Test Class for the same.
 Note: Consider the scenario that there are already few duplicate records in the org.
 Example: There are two Accounts with same name - 'Acme Intl'.
 Now prevent the any new record creation with the same or existing record updation to this name.

+Trigger - 7

+Write a trigger to create a related Contact of Account with same phone as Account's phone if custom checkbox field on Account is checked.
+(Note: Create a custom checkbox field on Account - Create_Contact_Checknbox__c on Account as prerequisite).